SPoint42/codehackademy-demolabs/README.md

 * Dependency with a known CVE,

-* Trace SessionID in log,
+* Take SessionID from cookie and trace SessionID in log,

-* Weak hash algorithm used for password hashing.
+* Use weak hash algorithm for password hashing.

 Search for tag **EPLVULN** in sources files in order to find vulnerability location.